FaceFTW/dotman/README.md

 # Differences from Dotter

-- Removal of the "watch" feature (Increased size/startup time due `watchexec`'s reliance on Tokio.
-Also had [bugs](https://github.com/SuperCuber/dotter/issues/196))
+- Removal of the "watch" feature
+  - This increased size/startup time due `watchexec`'s reliance on Tokio.
+Also had [bugs](https://github.com/SuperCuber/dotter/issues/196)
--
+- Math Expressions are no longer supported in Handlebars substitutions
+  - Doesn't really make sense, also newer versions of `evalexpr` are AGPL and would require license changing -